Giabbi/ctf-writeups-THM/Decryptify/Solution.md

 ![dashboard](images/dashboard.png)
 That admin user is really goloso, but unfortunately it doesn't seem like we can access it the same way we did with our normal user.
 <br><br>
 When dealing with web challenges, my personal last resort when I am really stuck is just to check the HTML, it usually doesn't lead to anything so...
-WOAH wha is this?!
+WOAH what is this?!
 ```HTML
 <form method="get">
     <input type="hidden" name="date" value= "/RozKXrvotl7sbZYeqduzy8D3CpBUPTbj/OuQVvAI+o=">